ScialdoneLab/COMUNET/README.md

 These tutorials use mouse embryo data from [Nowotschin *et al.*, 2019](https://www.nature.com/articles/s41586-019-1127-1).

 The 1_PrepareData.ipynb tutorial describes the stepst of data processing from the raw counts and annotation to normalized filtered counts and filtered annotation.
-If you prefere to skip this step, you can find the normalized filtered counts and filtered annotation in the tutorial subfolders AML328_d0_forComparative and AML328_d29_forComparative.
+If you prefere to skip this step, you can find the normalized filtered counts and filtered annotation in the tutorial folder.

-The 2_CellPhoneDBanalysis.ipynb tutorial descripbes the steps to run CellPhoneDB analysis using the normalized filtered counts and filtered annotation.
-If you prefere to skip this step, you can find the results in the cpdb_output subfolders of the AML328_d0_forComparative and AML328_d29_forComparative.
+The 2_CellPhoneDBanalysis.ipynb tutorial descripbes the steps to run CellPhoneDB ([Vento-Tormo *et al.*, 2018](https://www.nature.com/articles/s41586-018-0698-6)) analysis using the normalized filtered counts and filtered annotation.
+If you prefere to skip this step, you can find the results in the [cpdb_output](https://github.com/ScialdoneLab/COMUNET/tree/COUMNET-dev/Tutorials/Tutorial_embryo_lrpClustering/cpdb_output) subfolder.

 Please note that COMUNET does not necessarily rely on the results of CellPhoneDB algorithm.
 You can use any algorithm of choise, which generates weight matrices, which represent how likely/strong is the interaction between two different cell types mediated by a given pair of proteins.

 The 3_LRP_clustering.ipynb tutorial describes the COMUNET ligand-receptor clustering procedure.